The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Molecular structure

 \subsection{General setup}

 For a specific level in a molecule, the possible de-excitation channels are spontaneous emission, stimulated emission, and collisional de-excitation and possible excitation channels are collisional excitation and photoexcitation.
 The molecules included in the radiative transfer are all heteronuclear diatomic molecules, and follow the selection rules for electric dipole allowed rovibrational radiative transitions, which are $\Delta \nu = \pm 1, \pm2, $,..., and, $\Delta j = \pm 1$.
-We assume that the dominant channel for $\nu$-changing collisions is rotationally elastic, i.e. that the rotation number $j$ is not changed in such an interaction \citep{laportaElectronimpactResonantVibration2012}.
-Finally, we assume that the rotational levels within a vibrational level are in relative thermal equilibrium, i.e. distributed according to a Boltzmann distribution with respect to each other.
+We assume that the dominant channel for $\nu$-changing collisions is rotationally elastic, such that the rotation number $j$ is not changed in such an interaction \citep{laportaElectronimpactResonantVibration2012}.
+Finally, we assume that the rotational levels within a vibrational level are in relative thermal equilibrium, so that they are distributed according to a Boltzmann distribution with respect to each other.
 Consequently, if we know the total population of a specific vibrational level and the temperature, we can calculate the population of the rovibrational levels.
 A schematic of the possible excitation and de-excitation channels can be seen in Figs.~\ref{fig:appa1} and \ref{fig:appa2}.